 • Fraudulent trading (section 213): Criminal.
 Up to 10 years.

-• Concealment/destruction (sections 206-211): Criminal.
+• Concealment/destruction (sections 206 to 211): Criminal.
 Up to 7 years.

 • Breach of disqualification order: Criminal.
 Up to 2 years.

+Most directors who contact us in distress believe wrongful trading could result in a prison sentence.
+It cannot.
 Section 214 of the Insolvency Act 1986 is a civil provision: if the court finds wrongful trading, it orders you to contribute personally to the company’s assets.
 There is no custodial element.

-We tell directors: if your conduct was poor but honest — late filings, accumulated tax debts, continued trading a few months too long — you are almost certainly facing civil consequences, not criminal.
-If your conduct involved deliberate dishonesty — taking money you knew you could not repay, hiding assets, destroying records — the criminal threshold may have been crossed.
+We tell directors: if your conduct was poor but honest, late filings, accumulated tax debts, continued trading a few months too long, you are almost certainly facing civil consequences, not criminal.
+If your conduct involved deliberate dishonesty, taking money you knew you could not repay, hiding assets, destroying records, the criminal threshold may have been crossed.

 The liquidator files a conduct report with the Insolvency Service.
 If the report identifies potential criminal conduct, the Service’s enforcement directorate assesses whether prosecution is in the public interest and whether there is a realistic prospect of conviction.
-Not every referral leads to prosecution.
-The Service applies the same evidential and public interest tests that the Crown Prosecution Service uses.

 We find that prosecutions tend to involve: large-scale customer deposits taken during known insolvency, systematic asset stripping across multiple companies (serial phoenix trading), deliberate destruction of records to obstruct investigation, and fraud involving personal enrichment at creditors’ expense.
-A director who traded too long through genuine optimism and poor judgement is far more likely to face civil claims and disqualification than criminal prosecution.

-How to Protect Yourself from Criminal Liability
+How to Protect Yourself from Going to Prison for Company Debt

-1. Do not take deposits or advance payments if you know the company cannot deliver what is promised
+1. Do not take deposits or advance payments if you know the company cannot deliver what is promised.

 2. Do not destroy, alter, or conceal records.
 Ever.
 For any reason.

-3. Do not transfer assets to yourself, family members, or connected companies below market value
+3. Do not transfer assets to yourself, family members, or connected companies below market value.

 4. Complete the statement of affairs honestly.
 Omitting assets or liabilities is a criminal offence.